mastaehe/bonsaiai.github.io/source/includes/inkling-reference/_simulators.html.md

 end
 ```

-Curriculum statements reference an associated simulator in the with clause.
+Curriculum statements reference an associated simulator in the `with` clause.
 Each
-simulator used in a curriculum must be declared in a simulator statement.
+simulator used in a curriculum must be declared in a `simulator` statement.

-The simulator statement describes the interface to a simulator.
+The `simulator` statement describes the interface to a simulator.
 Simulators are
 generally implemented in python or C++.
-The inkling program does not contain
+The Inkling program does not contain
 code for the simulator itself.
 Instead the Inkling program defines how the
 simulator is used to train Inkling concepts.